 The day after federal judge Susan Nelson lifted the lockout, several Cowboys players went to Valley Ranch and left when they realized they would not be

 allowed to work out in the facility.
 Long snapper L.P.
 LaDouceur wasn't one of them.

-Instead he attended a four-hour seminar called the Power Trading Workshop that was conducted by the Online Trading Academy in Dallas on Tuesday.
+Instead he attended a free half-day class that was conducted by the Online Trading Academy in Dallas on Tuesday.

 "Everything is up in the air right now," LaDouceur said about the NFL's labor situation.
 "I want to see and wait.
 Everything is going to get cleared

 Still, the league and many of the teams are operating under a cloud of uncertainty.
 For instance, Cowboys owner Jerry Jones said Tuesday he doesn't how